 18. Q. Para 4 What will the employment of Army special operations forces by the joint force commander depend on?

-A: will depend upon the desired outcome, the determination of acceptable risk, the potential opportunities created by the employment of special operations forces, and the role that the indigenous population must play in the operation or campaign
+A: the desired outcome, the determination of acceptable risk, the potential opportunities created by the employment of special operations forces.

 19. Q. Para 5 Special Operations forces can provide a supporting role in major combat operations by providing what to the Joint Force Commander?